 Section 91.119 establishes safe altitudes for operations of civil aircraft.
 Section 91.119 (d) allows helicopters to be operated at less than the minimums prescribed provided the person operating the helicopter complies with any route or altitudes prescribed for helicopters by the FAA.
-As exemption is for the sUAS that is a helicopter and the exemption requests authority to operate at altitudes of up to 400 AGL rotorcraft and 1000 AGL for fixed-wing, or not more than 200 above an elevated platform such as radio towers, an exemption may be needed to allow such operations.
-As set forth by herein, except for the limited conditions stated in the SOP, the UAS will never operate higher than 400 AGL rotorcraft and 1000 AGL for fixed-wing.
+This exemption is for the sUAS that flies similarly to a helicopter and the exemption requests authority to operate at altitudes of up to 400 AGL, or not more than 200 above an elevated platform from which filming is planned, an exemption is may be needed to allow such operations.
+As set forth by herein, except for the limited conditions stated in the Manual, the sUAS will never operate higher than 400 AGL.
 It will however be operated in a restricted area with a security perimeter, where buildings and people will not be exposed to operations without their pre-obtained consent.

-The equivalent level of safety will be achieved given the size, weight, speed of the UAS as well as the location where it is operated.
+The equivalent level of safety will be achieved given the size, weight, speed of the sUAS as well as the location where it is operated.
 No flight will be taken without the permission of the property owner or local officials.
-Because of the advance notice to the property owner and participants in the activity, all affected individuals will be aware of the planned flight operations as set forth in the SOP.
-Compared to flight operations with aircraft or rotorcraft weighing more far more than the maximum 55lbs. proposed herein and the lack of flammable fuel, any risk of associated with these operations is far less than those presently presented with conventional aircraft operating at or below 500 AGL.
-In addition, the low-altitude operations of the sUAS will ensure separation between these small UAS operations and the operations of conventional aircraft that must comply with Section 91.119.
+Because of the advance notice to the property owner and participants in the filming activity, all affected individuals will be aware of the planned flight operations as set forth in the Manual.
+Compared to flight operations with aircraft or rotorcraft weighing far more than the maximum 55lbs. proposed herein and the lack of flammable fuel, any risk of associated with these operations is far less than those presently presented with conventional aircraft operating at or below 500 AGL in the surveying and mapping industry.
+In addition, the low-altitude operations of the sUAS will ensure separation between these small SUAS operations and the operations of conventional aircraft that must comply with Section 91.119.